-Principles of Design

-FNDT115 - 2 credits
+Principles of Design FNDT115 - 2 credits

-This course is a sequenced investigation of various organizing principles using traditional and contemporary media (i.e., photography, photocopying, and computer graphics).
+This course is a sequenced investigation of various organizing principles using traditional and contemporary media.
 Students learn fundamentals of value manipulation as determinants of visual order.
 Elements of visual literacy provide a basis for the study of compositional fundamentals, including focal point(s), directional elements, and visual weight.

-Creative Practices and Responses

-FNDT170 - 2 credits
+Creative Practices and Responses FNDT170 - 2 credits

-A second-semester Foundation course focused on studying, researching, and exploring practices of creativity that bridge art/design disciplines.
-Students are exposed to a diverse range of concepts, materials, and methods for thinking and working creatively.
+A second-semester Foundation course focused on exploring practices of creativity that bridge art/design disciplines.
+Students are exposed to a diverse range of concepts, materials, and methods for working creatively.
 In-class activities promote the documentation of individual creative processes and the synthesis of intuitive, culturally constructed, and personal impulses into inventive visual responses.
 Recommended for students planning to select Product Design as their major.

-Life Drawing I
+Life Drawing I FNDT180 - 3 credits

 Sequenced instruction provides rigorous training in the use of gesture, anatomy, and structural figure drafting.
 Drawing the human figure from the inside out fosters an understanding of complex visual relationships.
 Upon completion of the course, students are able to analyze the human form and to view it as a complex perceptual model for the larger realm of visual experience.
+91

-Life Drawing II

-FNDT181 - 2 credits
+Life Drawing II FNDT181 - 2 credits